aquainnis/aquainnis.github.io/content/home/testimonials.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Hello"
+  # title = "Some"
-  content = "I am center aligned :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "<i>&quot;Aquainnis guided our seamless migration to AWS, reducing our infrastructure costs by 40% while improving scalability and performance across all our applications.&quot;</i>" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).